 Plantain is a good addition to lotions, ointments, and poultices.
 Use for skin inflammation, sores, bee stings, burns, hemorrhoids, and slow-healing wounds.
 Plantain may also be used in gargles and mouth washes.
 Use regularly to treat gum inflammation, mouth sores, and fever blisters.
 For added strength add a pinch of myrrh powder or a couple drops of tea tree essential oil.

 Plantain leaves were once used to prevent diaper rash.
 Fresh leaves were crushed and put in baby’s diaper.
 Plantains are rich in mucilage, oils, protein, and starch and may be used as a food source when cooked like turnip greens.
 The seeds may be eaten fresh off the stalk.

 Native Americans make good use of the plantain or “life medicine.”
 Medical research confirms that the plant is good for many of life’s ailments including emphysema, bladder problems, bronchitis, fever, hypertension, rheumatism, dysentery, gastritis, peptic ulcers, and diabetes.

 Plantain can stop blood flow and encourages repair of damaged tissue when applied to external wounds.
 It has natural antibacterial properties that kill germs.
-Leaves may be used as a poultice on wounds, skin ulcers, and snake bites.
+Leaves may be used as a poultice on wounds, skin ulcers, spider bites, and snake bites.
 Plantain poultices may also be applied to draw out splinters and thorns.
 Use of plantain can help reduce scarring when used over a period of time.